 As part of our Better Regulation program we consulted on and published our expenditure forecast assessment guideline for electricity transmission (expenditure assessment guideline).
 The expenditure assessment guideline is based on a nationally consistent reporting framework allowing us to compare the relative efficiencies of TNSPs and decide on efficient expenditure allowances.
-Our proposed approach is to apply the expenditure assessment guideline, including the information requirements to the TNSPs in the next regulatory control period.
-However, Powerlink proposed a different approach.
-We discuss this further in attachment 4.
+Our proposed approach was to apply the expenditure assessment guideline, including the information requirements to the TNSPs in the next regulatory control period.
+AusNet Services has accepted this proposal.8

-The guideline outlines a suite of assessment/analytical tools and techniques to assist our review of Powerlink's revenue proposal.
+The guideline outlines a suite of assessment/analytical tools and techniques to assist our review of AusNet Services' revenue proposal.
 We intend to apply the assessment techniques set out in the guideline relating to TNSPs.